acmacm/PassiveRTT/Freq_Range_and_Pkt_Rate.md

 a multiple of the fundamental frequency is expected to have peak power (and the fundamental is only determined after evaluating lists of candidates).
-In the TCP3 analysis, the detected peak frequency was ~ 4 times the expected fundamental frequency (from Wireshark RTT measurements).
+In the TCP3 analysis, the detected peak frequency was ~ 4 times the expected fundamental frequency (from Wireshark RTT measurements), but this frequency is believed to be dictated by application sending patterns and not the RTT.